FactomProject/factom-docs/api/includes/_wallet-api.md

 }
 ```

-Create a new Entry Credit Address and store it in the wallet.
+Create a new Factoid Address and store it in the wallet.

 ## get-height